aibasel/machetli/docs/extending-machetli.rst

   ``contextlib`` and ``tempfile`` to make this easy to use and recommend to follow the same pattern.
-* :meth:`run_evaluator<machetli.pddl.run_evaluator>` loads the state given to given to the evaluator script, temporarily writes the PDDL files to disk, and then calls a PDDL specific evaluation function.
+* :meth:`run_evaluator<machetli.pddl.run_evaluator>` loads the state given to the evaluator script, temporarily writes the PDDL files to disk, and then calls a PDDL specific evaluation function.
 We also recommend to have this function fall back to generating a state directly from your file type (a PDDL instance in this case) to make testing the evaluator easier.